 Those students who already have a baccalaureate degree may obtain a Post-Baccalaureate Certificate in Speech-Language Pathology by completing the following requirements.

-Complete the Admission Requirements for Post-Baccalaureate Certificate Programs.
-Complete the UAA Undergraduate Application for Admission, available on the UAA Admissions website.
+- Complete the Admission Requirements for Post-Baccalaureate Certificate Programs.

 - Complete the General University Requirements for Post-Baccalaureate Certificates.

-- Complete the Major Requirements below.
-Satisfaction of all major requirements must be demonstrated through coursework completed after the award of the student's first baccalaureate degree.
+- Complete the following major requirements with a minimum grade of C. Satisfaction of all major requirements must be demonstrated through coursework completed after the award of the student's first baccalaureate degree.

-A total of 24 credits is required for the certificate.
+A minimum of 24 credits is required for the certificate.